textnet/textnet-ex/Written Word.md

 ### Properties
 Artifact properties like `name` are found in the data structure.
-They can be changed with special functions.
+Changing them directly won't affect the artifact itself.
+Special function must be used.

     update{artifact=a, name="My New Name"}
     update{passable=false}